fbpx It’s Spring – So Why Aren’t You Happy?

 Long-Term Habitual Loneliness

-As a recent story in the Atlantic (“How We Learned to be Lonely”) explained, “communities can be amazingly resilient after traumas.”
+As a story in the Atlantic (“How We Learned to be Lonely”) explained, “communities can be amazingly resilient after traumas.”
 Often, the author states, the worst conditions bring out the best in people who are working for their own and their neighbors’ recovery.
-But COVID has been resistant to this historical phenomenon.
+But today, that sense of connection hasn’t fully returned in the way we might expect.

 So how do we recover?
 The obvious answer is to get out, to take a class, to invite your neighbors over, or to get together with an old friend you haven’t seen since in some time.